textpattern/textpattern.github.io/brand/user-docs-guide.md

 Options strings can be thought of as two types: select box options and radio button choices.
 The latter is not really an option, technically speaking, but a label.
 Regardless, we distinguish them the same way because it probably fits a users mental model better: that these are choices to make for a given setting.
 The treatment to use, picked up by screen-readers, is single quotation marks, for example:

-If you want URL titles to be hyphenated, select 'Hyphenated (title-like-this)’ from the select-box options for the preference, **Permalink title URL pattern**, in the Publish section of the Preferences panel.
+If you want URL titles to be hyphenated, select 'Hyphenated (title-like-this)' from the select-box options for the preference, **Permalink title URL pattern**, in the Publish section of the Preferences panel.
 {:.example}

 Again, this exaggerated example uses other string types and lots of context for demonstration.
-In actual documentation, much of the context will be clear, thus the exhausting specificity won’t be necessary.
+In actual documentation, much of the context will be clear, thus the exhausting specificity won't be necessary.
 Ensure that it is clear, but only as much as needed.

 ### Template name strings